jeka-dev/jeka/README.md

 ## Description

-JeKa is a modern Java build tool focused on simplicity.
+JeKa is a modern Java build tool designed for simplicity, combining ease of use with robust handling of complex scenarios.
-It combines accessibility for newcomers with the ability to handle complex scenarios gracefully.

 ## Features
 - **Zero-Config Builds:** Build Java projects with no setup required.